gopavasanth/distributedReadersWriters/README.md

-Open terminal and execute the following commands:
+Open terminal for each command and execute the following:

 `$ chmod +x *`